httptoolkit/frida-interception-and-unpinning/README.md

     * `android-certificate-unpinning-fallback.js`

         Detects unhandled certificate validation failures, and attempts to handle unknown unrecognized cases with auto-generated fallback patches.
 This is more experimental and could be slightly unpredictable, but is very helpful for obfuscated cases, and in general will either fix pinning issues (after one initial failure) or will at least highlight code for further reverse engineering in the Frida log output.
 This script shares some logic with `android-certificate-unpinning.js`, and cannot be used standalone - if you want to use this script, you'll need to include the non-fallback unpinning script too.

+* `ios/`

+    * `ios-connect-hook.js`

+        Captures all iOS network traffic directly, routing all connections to the configured proxy host & port.

+        This is a low-level hook that applies to _all_ network connections.
+This ensures that all connections are forcibly redirected to the target proxy server, even those which ignore proxy settings or make other raw socket connections.

+    * `ios-tls-override.js`

+        Modifies all TLS validation on iOS to trust your configured CA certificate.

+        This effectively trusts your CA for all certificates, and disables all certificate pinning, certificate transparency and other restrictions for your CA. Note that unlike many other Frida hooks elsewhere this does _not_ disable TLS validation completely (which is very insecure).
+Instead, it overrides validation to ensure that all connections using your specific CA certificate are trusted, without relaxing validation to allow interception by 3rd parties.

 ---